 Clinical manifestations may include dorsal angulation or displacement of the distal radius (silver fork or dinner fork deformity) in addition to pain, swelling, and tenderness.

 Distal radius fractures are usually visible on anteroposterior and lateral x-rays.
 Occasionally, CT is necessary to identify intra-articular fractures.

-The joint is reduced and immobilized at 15 to 30° of wrist extension with a volar splint or sugar tong splint.
+The joint is reduced and immobilized at 15 to 30° of wrist extension with a volar splint or sugar tong splint (see figures Volar splint and Sugar tong splint).
 Closed reduction is usually possible.
 During closed reduction, pain can be managed in the emergency department with opioid analgesia or a hematoma block.

 Open reduction with internal fixation (ORIF) may be necessary in the following cases:

 Finger traps can be used to help with closed reduction of the distal radius.
 They are used to hold the digits in traction while the radius (if angulated) is reduced.
 Traction helps distract the distal fragment to lengthen the radius.